 “Permanent insurance” is really a catchall phrase for a wide variety of life insurance products that contain the cash-value feature.
 Within this class of life insurance, there are a multitude of different products.
 Here we list the most common ones.

-In recent years, there’s been considerable interest in what’s commonly referred to as Universal Life with Secondary Guarantees (also known as a “No-Lapse Guarantee”).
-With an ordinary Universal Life product, the policy could lapse under certain circumstances (e.g., interest rates fall below projections, insurance costs or administrative expenses rise, etc).
+There is also what’s commonly referred to as universal life with secondary guarantees (also known as a “no-lapse guarantee”).
+With an ordinary universal life product, the policy could lapse under certain circumstances (e.g., interest rates fall below projections, insurance costs or administrative expenses rise, etc).
 When you buy a policy with a “secondary guarantee,” you’re guaranteed that the policy won’t lapse even if the above factors come to pass.

-One of the most attractive things about Universal Life policies with Secondary Guarantees is that they provide lifelong coverage at rates that can be considerably lower than other forms of permanent insurance.
-That’s one of the main reasons why these policies have become so popular for estate planning purposes.
-If you have a federal estate tax liability (in 2008, estates valued at over $2 million are taxed), your main concern is liquidity at death.
+One of the most attractive things about universal life policies with secondary guarantees is that they provide lifelong coverage at rates that can be considerably lower than other forms of permanent insurance.
+That’s one of the main reasons why these policies are used for estate planning purposes.
+If you have a federal estate-tax liability, your main concern is liquidity at death.
 When you die, you don’t want your heirs to have to hastily sell off assets in order to pay estate taxes.
-With a Universal Life policy with Secondary Guarantees, the death benefit is guaranteed for life and you have the flexibility of adjusting your premiums, a valuable feature since estate tax rates and exclusion amounts keep changing from year to year.
+With a universal life policy with secondary guarantees, the death benefit is guaranteed for life and you have the flexibility of adjusting your premiums, a valuable feature since estate tax rates and exclusion amounts keep changing from year to year.